Sea Anglers Wanted for Government Project to Help Sustainable Fisheries

 Data collected on activity, catches and spending helps inform decision making on the sustainable management of marine stocks and the development of sea angling.

-Now in its fifth year, it provides significant benefits to those that take part.
+Now in its sixth year, it provides significant benefits to those that take part.
 Sea anglers get a free Sea Angling Diary Mobile App and online tool that allows easy recording of fishing trips, locations, methods and catches.
 They also get a catch recording kit including a fish ID booklet, tape measure and waterproof notebook to help accurate recording of catches.

 Available on both Android and iOS devices, the free app is available to everyone that takes part in the project and allows them to record catches on the go, identify target species, upload photos and see summaries of what they have done in the year.